pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Don't fight the statistics."
 --motto of mine

+"Look at me; I'm beaming!"
+--me on mushrooms, December 2022

 "[[Musk quote](#musk)] Be a scientist, engineer, or scholar.
 At some point you either realize you were lied to as a child, that you can't actually be anything or do everything, or you realize amazing things are within reach because you understand and can build upon the great history of human intellectual and technological achievement.
 The abundance of possibility and far-farsightedness gained by standing on the shoulders of giants are worth the struggle of the climb. #staywithit"
 --a favorite post of mine